nginx/unit-docs/source/howto.rst

 - :doc:`howto/jira`: Run a new Jira installation in Unit.

-- :doc:`howto/nextcloud`: Deploy a NextCloud site using NGINX and Unit.
+- :doc:`howto/nextcloud`: Deploy a NextCloud site using Unit.

 - :doc:`howto/redmine`: Run your Redmine on Unit easily.